awslabs/aws-c-io/README.md

 `size_t initial_window_size (struct aws_channel_handler *handler)`

-When a handler is added to a slot, the slot will call this function to determine the initial window size and will propogate a window_update message down the channel.
+When a handler is added to a slot, the slot will call this function to determine the initial window size and will propagate a window_update message down the channel.

 `void destroy(struct aws_channel_handler *handler)`